null-p4n/ducky_scrips/README.md

-# Ducky Scrips & Payloads
+# Ducky Scripts & Payloads
 Small collection of ducky scrips &amp; ducky payloads
 # Tested only on windows 10 with no guarantee of working on past versions of windows!